Telosnex/fllama/README.md

 - Fast: exceeds average reading speed on all platforms except web.
 - Private: No network connection, server, cloud required.
 - Forward compatible: Any model compatible with llama.cpp. (so, every model.)
+- Full OpenAI compatability: chat messages, multimodal/image support via LLaVa models, and function calling. (constrain outputs to valid JSON based on a JSON schema)
+- Bare metal interface: call LLMs without being constrained to a chat implementation.
 - Use with FONNX for RAG
   - Combine with [FONNX](https://github.com/Telosnex/fonnx) to have a full retrieval-augmented generation stack available on all platforms.

+## Recent updates
+### 26 Feb 2024
+- Web is now based on WASM compiled from FLLAMA itself, rather than just llama.cpp, guaranteeing native/web parity.
+- Tokenizing strings based on the model is 1000x faster, via caching the model.
+Went from O(300 ms) on native only to O(0.2 ms) on web, O(0.00001 ms) on native.
+This enables calculating what strings will be in context based on the context size.
+- Method renames for consistency, correctness, and clarity. (ex. remove *Async from names, because all methods are async; rename `fllamaChatCompletionAsync` to `fllamaChat`)
+- Document methods and updated example.
+TL;DR: Use `fllamaChat` unless you're doing something funny with LLMs that isn't user-facing, it will act like a true text completion engine instead of a chatbot.

 ## Integrate
 - Add this to your package's pubspec.yaml file: